BurmeseNoob/Project_Team2/UseCase/UseCase10.md

 Data Analyst

 #### **Trigger**
-The analyst wants to evaluate urban density in the country.
+The analyst wants to evaluate the population of the country.

 #### **MAIN SUCCESS SCENARIO**
 Data analysis request the report.